-The word product (glossary) is defined as "a thing produced by labor or effort; or anything produced" (Oxford English Dictionary).
-In a commercial sense a product is anything which is acquired, owned and used by an enterprise (hardware, software, information, personnel, an agreement or contract to provide something, etc.).
+The word product is defined as "a thing produced by labor or effort; or anything produced" (Oxford English Dictionary).
+In a commercial sense a product is anything which is acquired, owned and sustained by an organization and used by an enterprise (hardware, software, information, personnel, etc.).